Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Theoretical explanation from a simple model

-The fact that the global growth rate is smaller than the local growth rate at $y=0$ is already explained in \cite{Zocco16,Zocco20}, but our approach here provides a more transparent explanation.
+The fact that the global growth rate is smaller than the local growth rate at $y=0$ has already been mathematically proved in \cite{Zocco16,Zocco20}, but our approach here provides a more transparent explanation.
 Since the solution must be periodic in $y$, we require $\int_{-\pi}^{+\pi}\rmd y\,k_y/\rho_*=2\pi n$ with an integer $n$.
 For the real part, this requirement can always be satisfied because $\rho_*$ can be arbitrarily chosen.
 For the imaginary part, this requires $\int_{-\pi}^{+\pi}\rmd y\,{\rm Im}\,\Delta\omega\approx 0$, so that the global growth rate must be somewhere between the local values at $y=0$ and $y=\pi$.
+A physical interpretation is also given in \cite{Helander15} that the wave experiences different growth rates (assuming real $k_y$) as it propagates across field lines, so the overall growth rate is flux-surface averaged.
+Our interpretation is different in that $\omega$ (hence the growth rate) remains the same across field lines, \ie an eigenvalue of a global mode, but $k_y$ is allowed to be complex.

 Finally, we note that the above conclusions are different from the results from Dewar and Glasser \cite{Dewar83,Dewar97} who studied the global ballooning mode structures using ideal magneto-hydrodynamic (MHD) equations.
 Since the ideal MHD is self-adjoint, $k_y$ must be purely real or purely imaginary from the local dispersion relation, so that the phase factor cannot lead to localization in $y$, and the next-order envelope equation must be considered to capture the spatial distribution of the mode structure.